AvePoint lands $200M investment to expand market for Microsoft cloud governance tools – TechCrunch

 For example, AvePoint could help move documents from Google Drive to Office 365 or Slack data to Microsoft Teams.

-Sy says the company has been growing rapidly with four consecutive quarters of record growth, which he said works out to about 40% year over year growth.
-AvePoint currently has 1250 employees serving 16,000 customers.
+Sy says the company has been growing rapidly, with four consecutive quarters of record growth, which he said works out to about 40% year over year growth.
+AvePoint currently has 1,250 employees serving 16,000 customers.
 Overall, it is helping to protect 7 million Microsoft cloud service users around the world, but it has a long-term, rather ambitious goal of adding more than 40,000 new customers.

 It hopes to expand its market further by adding new services to sell to existing customers, while expanding aggressively into the SMB market.
 It also wants to enhance relationships with channel partners to sell AvePoint on its behalf.
-It already has a number of channel partners including Ingram Micro, Synnex and TechData.
+It already has a number of channel partners, including Ingram Micro, Synnex and TechData.

 The new investment should help the company invest in the engineering, sales, customer service and partner relations that this level of expansion will no doubt require.